kevinqiu1990/TCNN/README.md

 3. runDBN.m is used for DBN/DPDBN performing.

-4. unTCNN.m is used for TCNN/DPTCNN performing.
+4. runTCNN.m is used for TCNN/DPTCNN performing.

 Contacts
 =================